-There are always going to be those animals that cannot be returned to the wild; those that are seriously debilitated having lost legs or other important parts, or those that are blind, although Pat Morris has tracked a blind hedgehog in the wild and found that, aside from bumping into things, it survived well.
+There are always going to be those animals that cannot be returned to the wild; those that are seriously debilitated having lost front legs or other important parts, or those that are blind.
+That said, Pat Morris has tracked a blind hedgehog in the wild and found that, aside from bumping into things, it survived well, while Brackley Hogwatch in Northamptonshire recently tracked (image above) a three-legged hedgehog over several weeks that travelled widely and seemed to prosper.
 Hedgehogs lacking spines or the ability to curl up should also be considered non-returnable.
 In these cases, a walled garden is invariably the best choice; it gives the animal a reasonable amount of freedom while also offering some protection.
 Where such a facility isn’t available, you should contact your local animal shelter to discuss options – they may be able to offer your patient a home.
 Hedgehogs kept in a secure garden and provisioned with food as necessary can thrive, surviving for many years.

 The end result of all this is that it is both reasonable and practicable to release hedgehogs back into the wild following treatment or rehabilitation and think that they stand a pretty good chance of survival.
 Sure, some won’t make it, being a wild animal is a dangerous occupation; but many will and, in the end, without the help of dedicated volunteers they wouldn’t get that second chance.